Víctor Figueroa: Career

 Godoy Cruz which plays in the Primera División Argentina.

-In 2009, he signed a contract with and played for Saudi Club Al-Nassr.
+In 2009, he returned to international soccer, this time at a club in Saudi Arabia, Al-Nassr, where he played 42 games and converted 19. goals.

 On 15 July 2011 Figueroa signed for Newell's Old Boys.
 On 20 January 2016 he was loaned out to Club Atlético Colón on a 5-month deal.

+On the second semester of 2019, he joined S.D.
+Aucas, where he played until the end of 2022, year in which the club obtained the title of champions of the Ecuadorian Serie A.